Owner/

 The problem though, as you probably know, to build houses within developments you need bank financing, and for that you need approved building methods.
 I have heard that in certain countries they have existing building guidelines drawn up as approved building methods.
 I have spoken to a few people who have said that there would be too much opposition from big construction material companies who would never allow these earthbuilding methods to be approved in our country.
 This seems unfair but unfortunately possible.
 Is there any advise or lead to advise that you can give me in order to approach this process in a sensible way.

 A (Kelly): The problem you describe is all too common.
 Banks will finance certain types of alternative construction these days in the US...especially strawbale, rammed earth, and adobe building.
 Codes have been developed regarding these in some states of the US.
-You might check the these links for more information.
+You might check these links for more information.

 Q: I'm looking for plans for a 1 room earthbag building that I could build that meets all general building codes.
 Essentially we'd like to add a separate building on our property that we could use a a guest quarters.
 My family and I would greatly appreciate any information you could give us.